EidAbdullahi/myproject/README.md

 ## Terms of Use

-Travelo is open-source website based on travel agency developed with the help of HTML, CSS and JavaScript.
+fly-baraka  is open-source website based on travel agency developed with the help of HTML, CSS and JavaScript.
 You can edit and modify!

-We hope you enjoy your experience with Travelo!
+We hope you enjoy your experience with fly-baraka !
 If you encounter any issues or have suggestions, please feel free to raise them in the Issues section of this repository.
 Happy travelling! 🌍✈️
 =======
 # Fly-baraka
 fLYBARAKA is open-source website based on travel agency developed with the help of HTML, CSS and JavaScript.